shanukun/kilvin/README.md

 Kilvin has several commands:

 ```
-usage: kilvin [-h] [init,build,server,new] ...
+Usage: kilvin [OPTIONS] COMMAND [ARGS]...

-A simple static site generator.
+  Kilvin is a simple static site generator.
+It takes markdown text and turns
-positional arguments:
+  it into a static webpage using layouts.

-  {init,build,server,new}
+Options:
-                        Help:
+  --version  Show the version and exit.
-    init                Create directory structure for the project.
+  --help     Show this message and exit.

-    new                 Create a new markdow post.
+Commands:
-    build               Build the current project.
+  build   Build the current project
-    server              Serve the current project.
+  init    Create directory structure for the project
-optional arguments:
+  new     Create a new markdow post in ./content dir
-  -h, --help            show this help message and exit
+  server  Serve the current project
 ```

 Here are some of the most common command:

 - `kilvin init PATH`: